kushal77/kempower-ml/README.md

 ## 8. Conclusion

-The notebook is well-structured but the SoH logic is invalid due to scale mismatch.
 Clustering structure is weak and requires optimization for meaningful interpretation.